ahmedmq/spring-cloud-app-broker-demo/README.md

 ## Step 5 - Create a service instance

--   Use `cf create-service` to create a service instance
+-   Use `cf create-service` to create a service instance:

     ```text
     $ cf create-service sample standard my-sample